BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 - 💎 Built-in latest XMR-STAK & XMRIG
 - ✅ Now support 17 Cryptocurrencies
-- 🖥 Works on macOS, Windows (7, 8, 10) & Linux x64
+- 🖥 Works on macOS all versions included Catalina, Windows (7, 8, 10) & Linux x64
-- 🎖 63 Best Mining Pools built-in
+- 🎖 67 Best Mining Pools built-in
 - ❇️ Change mining pool or coin in 1 click
 - ℹ️ Complete informations about each currency with links
 - 🔸 Easy to use
 - 📈 Price & Coin Stats by CoinGecko
 - 📊 Mining Stats by Cryptunit
 - ♻️ CPU & GPU Mining
+- ⛏ RandomX, CryptoNight and Argon2 CPU miner

 ## **Previous Updates**